Daudr/daudr-blog/content/blog/firebase-summit-2019/index.md

 id: "firebase-summit-2019"
 ---

-The Firebase Summit 2019 took place on the 26th of September in Madrid and I had the honuor to attend.
-In this article I'll talk about the various (and cool) new features that's been announced.
+The Firebase Summit 2019 took place on the 26th of September in Madrid and I had the honor to attend.
+In this article, I'll talk about the various (and cool) new features that have been announced.

 ![Michele Da Rin Fioretto Attendee Badge](https://firebasestorage.googleapis.com/v0/b/daudr-blog.appspot.com/o/attending-firebase-2019%2Ffirebase-attendee-badge.jpg?alt=media&token=32b09174-7ffe-404d-90b1-626c1f1f99b2)

-There have been a lot of news on this event, let me tell you about them:
+There has been a lot of news on this event, let me tell you about them:

 [**A quick video introduction by Firebase**](https://www.youtube.com/watch?v=SiPOaV-5j9o)